Comparing DaaS Desktop as a Service vs Virtual Desktop Infrastructure (VDI)

-- There are still not cost-effective solutions provided by software vendors in regards to their software licensing issues.
+- There are still not cost-effective solutions from software vendors in regards to their software licensing issues.

-- There must be considerations made to ensure that the data is stored as securely as possible before it is handed over to the DaaS vendor.
+- There must be considerations to ensure that the data secure as possible before handing over to the DaaS vendor.

 - An occurrence of a service outage could potentially affect the user’s ability to access their virtual desktops.

 VDI cons include: